4ms/metamodule-plugin-sdk/docs/wav-file-stream.md

 WavFileStream(size_t max_samples);
 ```

-Creates a WavFileStream with a buffer that's the size
+Creates a WavFileStream.
+The maxmimum size of the buffer is provided.

-#### Constructor
+The buffer will not actually be allocated at this time: that happens
+later when the file is loaded.

 ```c++
 ```